cassumacher/Simple-Book-Catalog-API/README.md

         /books/add: Add a new book to the catalog.
         /books/update/{id}: Update an existing book.
         /books/delete/{id}: Delete a book from the catalog.
-    Ensure to replace {id} with the actual ID of the book when making requests to specific endpoints.

 ### Swagger Documentation